 "The Lord was really angry about prosperity gospel preachers and He said, 'They have populated hell.
 All they talk about is prosperity, they don't warn my people about sin.
 What is money if you lose your own soul?'"

 "Jesus was really sorrowful and He said, 'ALL PROSPERITY GOSPEL PREACHERS ARE HEADED FOR HELL, because they have misled my people.
 My people now think Christianity is all about blessings and they do not tell them about repentance.
 My churches are full of sin and all they tell them is prosperity.
 They are all headed for hell unless they repent.'"

 Moreover, the Lord singled out specific prosperity preachers for sister Rachael to warn, namely Benny Hinn, Kenneth Copeland, and T.B.
 Joshua.

 Likewise, as I wrote in my article Ibrahim's Experience in Hell, brother Ibrahim saw the present condition of lost ministers who are going down to destruction.
 I recommend reading that article about his experience, but many of the lost ministers he saw were prosperity preachers, including Benny Hinn, Kenneth Copeland, and T.B.
-Joshua, as well as Joel Osteen, Kenneth Copeland, Bishop T.D.
+Joshua, as well as Joel Osteen, Bishop T.D.
 Jakes, Joyce Meyer, Rod Parsley, Myles Munroe, Mike Murdock, Paula White, Donnie McClurkin, Duncan Williams, and many others!